group-wine/wine-project/README.md

-# wine-project
+# sommelieR
-Repository for Code associated with the wine project
+Code for the sommelieR R package